R3n-x/solo-ads-for-affiliate-marketing/README.md

 <ul>
   <ol><a href="https://myleadgensecret.com"/>My leadgen Secret</a> - this is a monthly subscription website where you receive 100-200 free email leads a day</ol>
   <ol><a href="https://www.facebook.com/groups/SoloAdsTestimonials">Solo Ads Testimonials</a>  - Largest group of solo ads buyers and sellers on Facebook.
 Here Buyers come to leave reviews of the quality of solo ads they purchased.</ol>
+  <ol><a href="https://warriorplus.com/">Warriorplus</a> - One of the best resources to find affiliate products to promote with solo ads.</ol>
+  <ol><a href="https://clickbank.com/">Clickbank</a> - The largest market places online for diital products to promote with solo ads - you can rank products by gravity score - a measurement of how my of the same product other affiliates are making money with online</ol>
   </ul>